fbohz/fbohz.github.io/_posts/2020-05-18-component_library_storybook.markdown

 Then choose the *most used* components (8 max at the beginning).
 At the beginning you'll copy the code of it into Storybook.

-As you have your **library small** of 5-8 components, you can have users start getting use to the library without having a lot of *unused components*.
+As you have your **library small** of 5-8 components, you can have users start getting used to the library without having a lot of *unused components*.

 Think about different situations in which each component will be used and build library on it.
 E.g. buttons: